 What is a Neuropsychological Evaluation?

-We assess a variety of neurological processes including attention, problem-solving, learning, memory, motor skills, language, visual-spatial command, academic achievement and social-emotional development.
+We assess a variety of neurological processes including attention, problem-solving, learning, memory, motor skills, language, visual-spatial command, academic achievement, and social-emotional development.
 The results provide valuable insight into the underlying causes of developmental and learning concerns so that families can better understand their child’s needs.
 Such evaluation is also useful in providing diagnostic clarification when a developmental disorder such as autism spectrum disorder or attention deficit/hyperactivity disorder (ADHD) is suspected but uncertain.
-If unaddressed, the symptoms and behaviors related to these diagnoses can significantly diminish a child’s self-esteem and development.
+If left unaddressed, the symptoms and behaviors related to these diagnoses can significantly diminish a child’s self-esteem and development.

 What is a Pediatric Neuropsychologist?